notomorrow/hyperion-engine/README.md

-# Apex Engine
+# Hyperion Engine

 ### About

-Apex Engine (pending name change) is a game engine written in C++.
-I started writing it about five or six years ago, and for a while I hadn't worked on it.
-Now, I'm bringing it back and enhancing it quite a bit.
+Hyperion Engine is a 3D game engine written in C++.
+We aim to make Hyperion be easy to understand and use, while still enabling the user to have ample control over the game engine.

-Plans are in place to add support for Vulkan as well as other rendering platforms (currently it runs on OpenGL).
-I've begun porting it over to Metal as well using [MGL](https://github.com/openglonmetal/MGL).
+Hyperion currently renders using OpenGL primarily, but plans are in place to add support for Vulkan as well as other rendering platforms (currently it runs on OpenGL).
+It is currently in the process of being ported over to Metal as well using [MGL](https://github.com/openglonmetal/MGL).

-Feel free to contribute anything - I'd love to have some more eyes on this project!
-Submit an issue if you run into anything
+Feel free to contribute anything - We'd love to have some more eyes on this project!
+Submit an issue if you run into anything, as well.

 ### Screenshots